Skip to content

 Option Type Default Description

---tool-timeout Float 30.0 Per-tool call timeout in seconds
+--tool-timeout Float - Per-tool call timeout in seconds (defaults to --timeout when unset)

 Configuration Reference